cis547/cis547.github.io/resources/course-vm.markdown

 in the lectures, mostly using C++.
 If you are new to C++, read the article
-[A Whirlwind Tour of C++][whirlwind-tour-of-cpp] and complete the warmup exercise.
+[A Whirlwind Tour of C++][whirlwind-tour-of-cpp] and complete the warm-up exercise.
 The aim of each of the labs is to reinforce concepts learned in the lectures while also preparing you to develop and tailor software analyses for a broad range of use-cases in the real world.